Effective as of 12 December 2022

 For example, our ad partners help us facilitate tailored advertising.

 ||To promote Spotify with our partners.
 We share certain User Data and Usage Data with these partners where necessary to:

 Examples of partners include:

-Our partners may also combine the personal data we share with them with other data they collect about you (e.g. your use of their services).
-We and our partners may use this information to present you with offers, promotions, or other marketing activities that we believe will be relevant to you.
+Our partners may also combine the personal data we share with them with other data they collect about you, e.g. your use of their services.
+We and our partners may use this information to present you with offers, promotions, or other marketing that we think you’ll find relevant.

 We keep your personal data only as long as necessary to provide you with the Spotify Service and for Spotify's legitimate and essential business purposes, such as:

 - maintaining the performance of the Spotify Service

 - making data-driven business decisions about new features and offerings

 - complying with our legal obligations

 - resolving disputes